-Back to the Future: Gender, Ethnicity & The Informal Finance Options – Any Lessons from the Annual August Meetings of Igbo Women? - The News Chronicle
+Back to the Future: Gender, Ethnicity & The Informal Finance Options – Any Lessons from the Annual August Meetings of Igbo Women?

 “Across Igbo land, August Meeting, the annual mothers’ congresses held in the month of August, usually witnesses massive home-coming of ‘Igbo women’ to their marital rural hometowns, where they unite with their rural-based colleagues for community development purposes.
 Despite negative commentaries about hosting or attending these meetings, the buzz is still as loud today as it was many years ago…”

 Ten years on from my 2010 academic paper, yes that “buzz is still as loud today.”
-It is a right of passage and a pragmatic alternative to the micro-credit disadvantage of well-meaning, value-adding, but yet marginalized groups.
-The marginalization that I dare refer to cuts across gender, ethnicity, and informality.
+It is a right of passage and a pragmatic alternative to the micro-credit disadvantage of well-meaning, value-adding, but yet marginalised group.
+The marginalisation that I dare refer to cuts across gender, ethnicity and informality.

 I would not bore you with the academic or scholarly discourse, but would rather focus on the cultural imperatives and policy implications of the article I published about a decade ago with a colleague on the ground in Awka, the capital city of Anambra State of Nigeria, which also happens to be the research context of the study.